sterpe/mass-effect/logs/Mass Effect/eden-prime.md

 - I'll stop him.
 - We expose him.

-\* Re \`Our death.\' : Possibly alluding to the ending of ME3?
+\* Re \`Our death.' : Possibly alluding to the ending of ME3?
 Literally, the deaths of Anderson and Shepard.
-Interesting to think that there might have been some prescience in the vision from the beacon.
-Since ME3, I have been choosing this option.
+Interesting to think that there might have been some subconscious prescience in the vision from the beacon.